Skip to content

 • Where you drive

-• Number of journeys.
+• Number of journeys

-• If you're using your mobile phone while driving.
+Some devices can monitor whether you’re using your mobile phone while driving.

 How is a black box installed?

-• Mechanic-installed black box – your insurance provider will arrange for an engineer to install this device.
+• Engineer-installed black box – your insurance provider will arrange for an engineer to install this device.
 It’s typically placed out of sight, often behind the dashboard, so it doesn’t distract you while you’re driving.

 • Smartphone app – some insurance providers offer a telematics app that uses your smartphone’s GPS to gather data about your driving.
 You won’t need to have a device installed.